Windows OS Hub

 Deny log on locally using GPO

-You can prevent a specific group (or a user) to log on to the computer locally by adding them to this policy.
+You can prevent a specific group (or a user) from logging on to the computer locally by adding them to this policy.
 Since Deny log on locally policy has a higher priority than Allow log on locally, users won’t be able to log on to a computer with the following error:

 The sign-in method isn’t allowed.